Cover The history behind the Philippine flag (Photo: Unsplash)

 Tatler Asia

-Above (Photo: Unsplash)
+Above The Philippine flag (Photo: Unsplash)

 Semiotics and Symbolism

-Whether a patriot or not, every Filipino can easily identify the country's unique flag.
+Whether a patriot or not, every Filipino can easily identify the country’s unique flag.
 It consists of two parallel colours (blue and red), with a white equilateral triangle that houses three stars and a sun in its centre.
-Its symbolism is fairly straightforward, and every detail is well thought out.
-The colours have their own meanings, as recognised by the Acta de la proclamación de la independencia del pueblo Filipino, written by Ambrosio Rianzares Bautista (then the War Counsellor and Special Delegate of the Philippines) during the original Independence Day on June 12, 1898.
+Its symbolism is pretty straightforward, and every detail is well thought out.
+The colours have their meanings, as recognised by the Acta de la proclamación de la independencia del pueblo Filipino, written by Ambrosio Rianzares Bautista (then the War Counsellor and Special Delegate of the Philippines) during the original Independence Day on June 12, 1898.

 Read also: The Meaning Behind the PH Government’s Seals